marg51/pushkiwi/README.md

 #### Soon

 - **refactor**
- - use Angular's $http instead of NodeJS'
+ - [x] use Angular's $http instead of NodeJS'
- - merge _main.coffee into others files
+ - [ ] merge _main.coffee into others files
- - We can be notified from pushbullet when there is an update (new push is an update, deleting a push leads to an update, etc.), but it does not tell anything else.
+ - [x] We can be notified from pushbullet when there is an update (new push is an update, deleting a push leads to an update, etc.), but it does not tell anything else.
 We need to find a way to discover what happened. (diff ?)
- 	- as soon as we know what is updated, uses natives notifications systems
+ 	- [x] as soon as we know what is updated, uses natives notifications systems (Mac OS X: ok)
 - **Unit tests**
- - TDR (test driven refactoring) sounds really cool
+ - [ ] TDR (test driven refactoring) sounds really cool
 - **improve load time**
- - pushbullet isn't really fast so far, we need to cache as many requests as we can, including `GET /contacts` and `GET /pushes`
+ - [x] pushbullet isn't really fast so far, we need to cache as many requests as we can, including `GET /contacts` and `GET /pushes`
 - **update files**
- - would be nice to choose where (which server) to upload the files
+ - [ ] would be nice to choose where (which server) to upload the files
 - **Design**
- - something clean
+ - [ ] something clean

 #### Later

-- build a better (more robust) pushbullet API client, and outsource it
+- [ ] build a better (more robust) pushbullet API client, and outsource it
-- Allow to update a file/note/email... from anywhere on the desktop via right click ( not a clue how to do that, but MacVim do it, should be fun )
+- [ ] Allow to update a file/note/email... from anywhere on the desktop via right click ( not a clue how to do that, but MacVim do it, should be fun )